One, Big, Beautiful Bill: Impact on Philanthropy

 - Current law: Corporations can deduct their charitable contributions from their taxable income up to a maximum of 10% of their taxable income.

-- What’s in the House’s version: The provision would create a 1% floor, meaning corporations would have to contribute at least 1% of their taxable income in order to qualify for a charitable tax deduction.
+- What’s in the House-passed version: The provision would create a 1% floor, meaning corporations would have to contribute at least 1% of their taxable income in order to qualify for a charitable tax deduction.
 The provision does not change the 10% ceiling.
-The provision also allows for up to a five year carryforward of contributions in excess of 10%.
+The provision also allows for up to a five-year carryforward of contributions in excess of 10%.
+It is unclear whether corporations would be able to deduct the full value of their charitable contributions or only the value in excess of 1%.
+We hope for more clarity as the package moves through Congress.

 - Estimated cost: JCT estimates this will generate $16.6 billion over 10 years.